PBMpro provides further information on PBS primary prevention strategies by:

 To see the latest version please visit: https://restraintreductionnetwork.org/know-the-standard-2/

 New trainers’ area for associate trainers in affiliated organisations

-We now have a new trainers’ area where associate trainers can download the new PBMpro training materials.
-The affiliated organisation will need to sign a new PBMpro training agreement and all associate trainers will need to sign a new trainer licence agreement.
-All trainers will then have to create a new account on our website.
+We have a new trainers’ area where associate trainers can download the new PBMpro training materials.
+To access this, the affiliated organisation will need to sign a new PBMpro training agreement and all associate trainers will need to sign a new PBMpro trainer licence agreement.
+All trainers will then need to create a new account on our website.
 Please note your login details for the old trainers’ area will not work and will just mean your account access gets blocked.
 When you click the link below you will go to a WordPress page.
 Do not login yet but click “Register” which is just below the login boxes.
 Create a username (please put your first name and surname here so we know who you are) add your email address and submit your new registration through to our office.
 We will approve your account access as soon as we have all your organisation documents.
 You will then get an email confirmation and a password to get started.